How to determine the length of an array in C

 int size = sizeof prices / sizeof *prices;

-as the pointer to the string points to the first item in the string.
+as the pointer points to the first item in the array.